steadybit/docs-public/content/getting-started/10-set-up-platform-agents.md

 In case something is not working out for you, [let us help you](https://www.steadybit.com/contact)!

 ## Step 0 - Check Prerequisites
-Steadybit is right now invitation only.
+Steadybit is right now invitation only, [let's discuss details in a demo](https://www.steadybit.com/request-demo).
 After receiving the invitation mail you can login to the [steadybit platform](https://platform.steadybit.io/) with your e-mail address and a temporary password.
 This temporary password needs to be changed immediately at first login.
 After that, you will be guided through the steadybit on-boarding process